gruntwork-io/fetch/README.md

 #### Features

-- Download from a generic git reference or specific git tag, branch, or commit SHA.
+- Download from any git reference, such as a specific git tag, branch, or commit SHA.
 - Download a single file, a subset of files, or all files from the repo.
 - Download one or more binary assets from a specific release that match a regular expression.
 - Verify the SHA256 or SHA512 checksum of a binary asset.